-Crossbows have been on the rise in popularity (especially when it comes to hunting) for the past few years now.
+Crossbows have been on the rise in popularity (especially when it comes to hunting) for the past few years now and there are now many more women who are hunting with crossbows.
 Whether that’s due to a surge in hunting and cleaning your own food, popular tv shows like The Walking Dead, Arrow, Game of Thrones, Once Upon a time, and Vikings, “Prepper Fever” continuing to grow, or you’re just on the hunt for your newest crossbow setup… you’re not alone in your interest!

 The world of crossbows is vast and can be anything that you want to make it, and consequently there are many different types of crossbow.
 If you’re a farmer, someone that lives off the land, or you’re into hunting then you’re aware of the power that you can harness with the proper crossbow.
 If you’re just looking for a more old fashion feel to your archery lessons, wanting to channel your inner character from your favorite show, or preparing for the day when electronics are no more and you need a weapon with range to protect you from whatever danger may be lurking, there’s a lot to consider!

 The best part of crossbow ownership is the thrill of learning, the feel of the bow in the hand, and of course the bragging rights once you’ve mastered those tricky shots.
 I, too, was like you, and on the brink of purchasing my first crossbow some time ago.
 I was amazed by all of the choices, not just color, but quality, material, and reason for purchasing different types of crossbows.
 Once I had mine, it seemed as though everyone was asking my opinion.